freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/magnets.md

 ## Kinematic Magnets

 Enable **Is Kinematic** when a magnet or turntable is parented under a moving transform.
 The physics engine tracks the transform during gameplay, so the force field follows the moving center.
-Grabbed balls are carried with the magnet's planar velocity and keep that velocity when released.
+Playfield magnets carry grabbed balls with the magnet's planar velocity; spatial magnets carry grabbed balls with the full 3-D velocity.

 Kinematic tracking follows the transform position and height.
-The magnetic field remains playfield-aligned; tilted field axes are not modeled.
-A grabbed ball stays held even when the height window moves past it, but the carry itself is planar — a vertically moving magnet does not lift the ball.
+The magnetic field remains playfield-aligned for playfield magnets; tilted field axes are not modeled.
+Spatial magnets are the supported path for lifting a held ball away from the playfield.

 ## Importing VPX Magnets